Submit your inquiry to speak to a Senior Lawyer

 The cases will progress through the ‘Early Appropriate Guilty Plea’ (EAGP) system until they are finalised or transferred to Downing Centre District Court.

-Central Local Court List
+You can contact Central Local Court by:

 The Central Local Court List sets out the time, date and location of all court matters up to three weeks in the future and one week in the past.